WGJ-Software/dancefactory-privacy-policy/privacy-policy.md

 With “personal data” we mean information which is directly or indirectly referable to a natural living person and which are processed in connection with the Services.

-We collect personal data when you visit and use our website.
-In this section, you will find more information about our website-specific processes and tools, in particular from external partners.
-By using the website you agree to the collection of necessary cookies, for the collection of other information we will ask for your consent when you start using the website.
+We collect personal data when you visit and use our app.
+In this section, you will find more information about our app-specific processes and tools, in particular from external partners.
+By using the app you agree to the collection of necessary cookies, for the collection of other information we will ask for your consent when you start using the app.

 Controller's Contact details
 Name: Dance Factory Sweden AB